sparklemotion/nokogiri/CONTRIBUTING.md

 This doc is intended to be a short introduction on how to modify and maintain Nokogiri.

-If you're looking for guidance on filing a bug report or getting support, please head on over to the ["Getting Help" tutorial](http://www.nokogiri.org/tutorials/getting_help.html) at the [nokogiri.org](http://nokogiri.org) site.
+If you're looking for guidance on filing a bug report or getting support, please visit the ["Getting Help" tutorial](http://www.nokogiri.org/tutorials/getting_help.html) at the [nokogiri.org](http://nokogiri.org) site.

 ## Contents